graggac/graggac-documentation/README.md

 permalink: /
 layout: default
 ---
-# Star Wars: Knights of the Old Repuublic
+# Star Wars: Knights of the Old Repuublic Character Creation Guide

 ## What is KOTOR?